TvOS: Apple TV Software 7

 On September 18, 2014, the third generation Apple TV received the Apple TV Software 7.0 software update based on iOS 8, with a redesigned UI, Family Sharing and peer-to-peer AirPlay.
+This release dropped support for the second generation Apple TV.

 tvOS 9

-tvOS 9 is an operating system that is 95% based on iOS 9, with adaptations made for a television interface.
-It was announced on September 9, 2015, alongside the new iPad Pro and iPhone 6S.
-Tim Cook introduced tvOS, saying that it was time for the Apple TV to gain a modern OS with support for apps, as they are "the future of TV".
-It will only be available on the Apple TV (4th generation), released in October 2015.
-It adds a native SDK to develop apps, an App Store to distribute them, support for Siri, and universal search across multiple apps.
+tvOS 9 is based on iOS 9, with adaptations made for a television interface.
+It was announced on September 9, 2015, alongside the first-generation iPad Pro and the iPhone 6S.
+Tim Cook introduced tvOS, calling it a modern OS with support for apps.
+It was only available on the Apple TV (4th generation), released in October 2015.
+It adds a native SDK to develop apps, an App Store to distribute them, Siri, and universal search across multiple apps.